Yawning/obfs4/README.md

 ## obfs4 - The obfourscator
 #### Yawning Angel (yawning at torproject dot org)

-### WARNING

-This is pre-alpha.
-Don't expect any security or wire protocol stability yet.
-If you want to use something like this, you should currently probably be looking at ScrambleSuit.

 ### What?

 This is a look-like nothing obfuscation protocol that incorporates ideas and